 Your heart is a vital organ of your body that pumps oxygen-rich blood to keep your body running and functioning, optimally.
 There are various factors that escalate your risk of heart disease.
 Though, you can’t control some factors (such as age, gender and family history), you can manage your risk by controlling other lifestyle factors (diet, physical activity, sleep, smoking, stress).

-Do You Know This About Your Heart Health
+Know This for Better Heart Health

 - Total blood cholesterol (Ideal ≤ 200 mg/dL): Cholesterol is a type of fat that your body needs but when there is too much cholesterol in the blood, it builds plaque inside your arteries, which increases risk of heart disease and stroke.The optimal range for total cholesterol is 200 mg/dL or less.
 As this fatty substance doesn’t dissolve in the blood, it is transported to and from the cells by carriers called lipoproteins.
 There are two types: “healthy” high-density lipoprotein (HDL) cholesterol and “bad” Low-density lipoprotein (LDL) cholesterol.
 The healthy range for HDL cholesterol is >60 mg/dL and LDL cholesterol is <100 mg/dL.
 If, you have high total cholesterol, high LDL, and less HDL; you are at increased risk of heart disease and stroke.